 The Council was formally established in 2015 as a new, independent Federal Agency with a clear mission to implement a long-term, comprehensive plan for the ecological and economic recovery of the Gulf Coast region.
-This document represents the Council's first submission of an Annual Performance Plan (APP).
-In light of this, the Fiscal Year 2016 APP includes a formal "Background" section to provide fundamental information on the Council and its responsibilities.
 Unlike most federal agencies, the Council does not receive funds through the annual federal appropriations process (all funds are received through the Trust Fund (Trust Fund); however the Council does appear in the Appendix to the President's Budget.